 One thing you’ll notice is that some subjects are missing.
 That’s because we’re working with the Good and Beautiful curriculum this year and it comprises multiple subjects that include phonics, spelling, grammar and punctuation, literature, art, writing, and geography.
 I labeled that curriculum “Fluency” and “Course.”

 Another thing you’ll notice is that we don’t have “free” days.
 Many families reserve Fridays for makeup work or field trip days.
 We don’t.
-One reason I don’t include free days is that we attend field trips primarily with our homeschool group and choose dates that are available, which isn’t always on a Friday.
+One reason I don’t include free days is that we attend field trips primarily with our homeschool group and they choose dates that are available, which isn’t always on a Friday.
 Another reason is that we don’t take as many breaks as public-schools, so I sort of view those extra school days as a way to stay on track.
 Everything always seems to balance itself out.

 5. Blog and Work Schedule